RAFT GUIDE TRAINING AND SWIFT WATER RESCUE

+LEVEL 4 ACA SWIFT WATER RESCUE COURSE We will be running a Level 4 ACA Swift Water Rescue Course in conjunction with the raft guide training.
+The cost of the course is $600.
+You will be given a full refund for the $600 after 2 full seasons of employment.
 We are proud to have developed a rigorous guide training program.
-Our program meets and exceeds the requirements of Colorado Statute 33-32-105.5 which provides for the minimum qualifications of professional river guide.
+Our program meets and exceeds the requirements of Colorado Statute 33-32-105.5 which provides for the minimum qualifications of a professional river guide.
 Our Guide Training program is ten days of actual training, usually with a day off sometime in the middle, on several rivers.
-During the class we will have a couple of nights camping.
+During the class, we will have a couple of nights camping.
 Upon completion of Colorado state requirements and a “successful” check-out run down the river, you can obtain Colorado State Certification to be a professional whitewater rafting guide.
 Certification and getting a job are not guaranteed.
 We often hire from our training classes, people who excel on and off the water.
-Space is limited. $600 per person includes food on camping trip and camping fees.
+Space is limited. $600 per person includes food on the camping trip and camping fees.

-Dates for the 2017 Whitewater Guide class are May 22 through May 31.
+Dates for the Raft Guide Training & Swift Water Rescue 2020 class are from May 11th to May 21st